 See the full instructions in ConductorOne’s blog post for setting up an integration with Tailscale.

 To use ConductorOne with Tailscale, you’ll need to:

 - Generate a Tailscale API key from the keys page of the admin console.

 - In ConductorOne, select the Tailscale integration and then click Add Connector.

 - Choose the option to Create a new app.

 - Set the Tailscale API key to the API key you generated.

-- Set the Tailnet to your tailnet’s domain name.
+- Set the Tailnet to your tailnet’s organization.
 For example,

-example.org.github, etc. You can find the name of your tailnet in the Settings page of the admin console.
+example.org.github, etc. You can find your organization in the Settings page of the admin console.